Original Language: Inuktitut

 Alethea Arnaquq-Baril (Inuk)

-Arnaquq-Baril is an award-winning filmmaker whose work has screened at festivals like Hot Docs, imagineNATIVE, TIFF and many others.
-She directed the short Aviliaq: Entwined, which was part of the anthology The Embargo Project, which she also produced.
-She directed the award-winning feature documentary Angry Inuk, and produced the features The Grizzlies, and Slash/Back, and the documentary Twice Colonized.
-She also co-created the hit CBC, APTN and Netflix comedy North of North.
+Arnaquq-Baril is an award-winning filmmaker whose credits include the short Aviliaq: Entwined, which was part of the anthology The Embargo Project, which she also produced.
+She directed the award-winning feature documentary Angry Inuk, and produced the features The Grizzlies and Slash/Back, and the documentary Twice Colonized.
+She also co-created the hit CBC, APTN, and Netflix comedy North of North.

 Writer